thelaao/phixiv/README.md

 # phixiv

 [pixiv](https://www.pixiv.net/) embed fixer.
-If you run into any issues or have any suggestions to make this service better, please [make an issue](https://github.com/thelaao/phixiv/issues/new).
+If you run into any issues or have any suggestions to make this service better, please feel free to [open an issue](https://github.com/thelaao/phixiv/issues/new).

-## How to use
+## How to Use

-Replace "pixiv" with "phixiv" in the url to embed properly on Discord, etc. Alternatively, if on discord you can also paste the pixiv url and send `s/i/p` after, this will edit the previous message, replacing `pixiv` with `ppxiv` which will also embed properly; please note this will require the link to include the first `i` in your message.
+Just replace "pixiv" with "phixiv" or "ppxiv" in urls to embed web content properly on apps, such as Discord and Telegram.

-Additionally, when embedding a post with multiple images, add `/<index>` to the end of the link to embed that image.
+To choose a specified image from a artwork (e.g., manga), you should append `/<index>` to the link.
+The index starts from 1.

-## Path Formats
+### Path Formats

-The following are the valid paths for artworks, if there is a format which isn't listed which should be embedded, please [make an issue](https://github.com/thelaao/phixiv/issues/new).
+The following are valid paths for artworks, if there should be more embedding paths, please [open an issue](https://github.com/thelaao/phixiv/issues/new).

 ```text
 /artworks/:id